-70+ Tough Prison Style Tattoos and their Meanings – Most Widely Types
+70+ Tough Prison Style Tattoo Designs & Meanings – 2017 Ideas

 As the name suggests these tattoos are associated with prison and what these correctional facilities represent.
 However, prison-style tattoos are quite popular, and so nowadays it is common to find none convicts with these types of tattoos.

 If you are a tattoo lover who would wish to have one of these tattoos, it is important to understand what they mean and symbolize.
 There are hundreds or more prison-style tattoos since almost all prisons have their own style of tattoos.

 However, the following are 12 of the most widely spread types of prison tattoos.

 Every now and then you will hear of a prison break or an attempted prison break as convicts try to gain their freedom.
 However, the numerous prison breaks are not the source of inspiration for this type of tattoo as the name might suggest.

 The prison break tattoos are inspired by a popular TV series by the same name.
 In the series the lead character had a blueprint of a prison inked on him which he used to break out of jail.
 The TV series was a massive hit, and it is what gave birth to this type of prison tattoos.

 The gun is what leads to the conviction of a high percentage of prisoners as it is their preferred tool of choice for committing the crime.
 Due to this there is a lot of fascination with this weapon and so it’s common to find convicts with gun tattoos.

 There are many types of guns that can be drawn in this sort of tattoo and besides from giving the tattoo a different look, each type of gun can hold its own symbolic meaning.

 - Russian Prison Tattoo